cswartzvi/hamilton/docs/concepts/caching.rst

 .. warning::

-    Cache keys could be unstable across Python and Hamilton versions (because of new features, bug fixes, etc.).
-Upgrading Python or Hamilton could require starting with a new empty cache for reliable behavior.
+    Cache keys could be unstable across Python and Apache Hamilton versions (because of new features, bug fixes, etc.).
+Upgrading Python or Apache Hamilton could require starting with a new empty cache for reliable behavior.

 Observing the cache
 -------------------

 Caching is best understood throung interacting with it.
-Hamilton offers many utilities to observe and introspect the cache manually.
+Apache Hamilton offers many utilities to observe and introspect the cache manually.

 Logging
 ~~~~~~~